worgon12/Multicoin-Faucet/README.md

-11.Next step
+11. Next step

     under var / www / html / faucet with

    `sudo nano config.php`

     edit the config, or enter the data of the crypto wallet to be installed...